-HACLB's mission is to provide high quality housing assistance for Long Beach's low income households through:
+The Housing Authority seeks to accomplish its mission to provide high-quality housing assistance for Long Beach's low-income households through:

 - Effectively and efficiently utilizing resources